 - Young people feel humiliated when stopped and searched in front of other people, feeling that police specifically pick them out from large groups.
 This maximises their embarrassment and resentment towards the police.

 - The force should develop a better understanding of what constitutes “reasonable grounds for suspicion” and this should be applied consistently among officers.

 - There needs to be greater supervision around recording of stop and search, to ensure that all officers provide receipts to young people.
 The police should also make young people aware of the option to complain, and make it easier for them to file one if they need to, for example through a third party reporting system.

 - Police officers should try their best to conduct stop and search in a respectful way that bring minimal embarrassment to young people.

 - 19.8% (9) of respondents who are black (African and Caribbean) had been stopped and searched with their car and 10.4% (5) of dual heritage respondents, compared to 8.5% (4) of white respondents and 3.8% (2) of Asian respondents.
 This illustrates that traffic stops are a much more common experiences for respondents from the black community than from others.

 - Almost 24% of respondents were told by police officers that they did not need to provide a reason for stopping and then searching their car.
 This reflects the findings of Her Majesty’s Inspectorate of Constabulary that over a quarter of stop and searches are unlawful.

 - 50% of respondents who had been stopped in their car report that this then escalated into a search, highlighting the frequency with which traffic stops lead to a search of vehicle or person.
-Despite the fact that s163 Road Traffic Act 1988 is not an investigatory power but rather one that obliges people to stop for the police to ascertain whether there vehicle is road worthy.
+Despite the fact that section 163 of the Road Traffic Act 1988 is not an investigatory power but rather one that obliges people to stop for the police to ascertain whether there vehicle is road worthy.

 Northamptonshire Police should: